 In addition to flagships, the Galaxy A51 and Galaxy A71 devices will also be having their third and last OS upgrade in the form of Android 13.
 Phones and tablets launched in/after 2021 will surely receive the major One UI 5.0 software, as Samsung offers at least 2 OS versions to every model.

-Samsung aims to begin the official Android 13-based One UI 5.0 update rollout in October this year, starting with the Galaxy S22 series.
-Gradually, the Korean phone maker is likely to start the expansion of this latest One UI version later this year, while eligible models will continue to receive it until the third quarter of 2023.
+Gradually, the Korean phone maker will start expanding this latest One UI version to other devices later this year, while eligible models will continue to receive it until the second quarter of 2023.

-You can check the Samsung Android 13 Device List through video below, followed by text content.
+You can check the Samsung Android 13 Device List through the video below, followed by text content.

 Galaxy S series

 - Galaxy S22+ 5G